pablon/vagrant-debian12-k3s/README.md

 </div>

-Need a quick kubernetes cluster to test some deployments or charts really quick?
+1. Need a quick kubernetes cluster to test some deployments or charts really quick?
+2. Don't have `minikube` or `kind`, and want to have it in a VM so you can share your appliance?

 This repo creates a Debian 12 VM with Vagrant using VirtualBox driver and installs k3s into it.